mariodavid/mariodavid.github.io/_drafts/cuba-on-kubernetes-part-2.md

 The next thing defines the main part of the deployment (kind: "Deployment").

 In this section the pods (and therefore the containers) are described.
 The container reference a Docker image (e.g. <code>gcr.io/cuba-on-kubernetes/cubarnetes:latest</code>) which will be used.
-So this is the connection between the desription of a software deployment and the application binary that should be deployed.
+So this is the connection between the description of a software deployment and the application binary that should be deployed.
 With the reference to the google container registry (<code>grc.io</code>) the information where to get the binary is also figured out.
 GKE works natively with GCR, so there is no explicit need to configure authentication against the registry.

 Furthermore the environment variables of the container are defined.
 Above I said that I externalized the three parameters <code>DB_URL</code>, <code>DB_USER</code> and <code>DB_PASS</code> from the container image.
-This is the point where the vaules are injected into the containers.
+This is the point where the values are injected into the containers.

 As we do not want to hard-code the credentials in our deployment.yml file, the file references the secrets mechanism from Kubernetes where we inserted our secrets in the first part.